hack101/Android-Lesson-5/README.md

 Step 2: Code!
 ---------------------------------------------

 Now it's your turn to try!
-Add the code that will remove a to-do item from the database when you click on it.
+Add the code that will update and remove a to-do item from the database when you click on it.

+Check out the documentation on queries for help: https://www.parse.com/docs/android_guide#queries